Attach to process

 To apply the changes immediately, enter the above command

 echo 0 | sudo tee /proc/sys/kernel/yama/ptrace_scope.
-Alternatively, run

-sudo service procps restartor simply restart your system.
+sudo service procps restartor restart your system.

 You can find more details here.

-Attaching to local process
+Attach to a process